saadl27/PuckoPolis/README.md

     >    return out;
     >}
     >```
-- Now open a terminal using VSCode EPuck2: `Ctrl` + `Shift` + `P` and then type and execute `Terminal: Create New Terminal`;
+- Open a terminal using VSCode EPuck2: `Ctrl` + `Shift` + `P` and then type and execute `Terminal: Create New Terminal`;
 - In the terminal, **cd** in the folder **Workplace/TPs/src**
-  - 💡 executing `ls` or `dir` will display the content of the current folder, verify that the file `test.c` is indeed in there;
+  - 💡 executing `ls` or `dir` will display the content of the current folder.
+Ensure that you do see the file `test.c`;
-- During the first practical, your code was compiled using the GNU toolchain for ARM processor through the VSCode task `Make`;
-  - this task was executing a Makefile, itself executing GNU toolchain for ARM processor executables;
+- During the introduction practical, your code was compiled using the GNU toolchain for ARM processor through the VSCode task `Make`.
+This task was executing a Makefile, itself executing GNU toolchain for ARM processor executables;
 - Now, we will compile the code using only the command line in order to see the compilation process in detail.
 This is the standard and basic way to compile a program;
-- The command to compile the C code and generate an object files and all the intermediate steps is as follows:
+- The command to compile C code and generate an object file as well as all the intermediate steps is the following:
   ```shell
   arm-none-eabi-gcc -save-temps=obj -mcpu=cortex-m4 -c test.c -o test.o

   ```
-  - **arm-none-eabi-gcc** is the command to launch the compiler
+  - **arm-none-eabi-gcc** is the command that launches the compiler;
-  - **-save-temps=obj** is an option used to save the intermediate files of the compilation process
+  - **-save-temps=obj** is an option used to save the intermediate files of the compilation process;
-  - **-mcpu=cortex-m4** is an option called to specify the processor that will execute the code
+  - **-mcpu=cortex-m4** is an option used to specify the processor that will execute the code;
-  - **-c** specifies to not do the linking step
+  - **-c** specifies to **not** do the linking step.
 - Compile the test.c file using the latter command in the terminal;
 - When executing the command, the shell searches for an executable named arm-none-eabi-gcc in the folder specified in the **PATH** variables;
   - executing the command in the VSCode EPuck2 internal terminal should not run in errors as this terminal was configured to add the arm-none-eabi toolchain to the **PATH** variable;